Projects

 True efficiency means that every detail contributes to the goal.
 Design of the structure was determined by its integration with the rolling topography.

 The building design made the opening statement.
-Stylized elements from eastern traditions and the southern vernacular shaped space into place.
+Stylized elements from Eastern traditions and the Southern vernacular shaped space into place.

 The grand opening of the KGTC in March of 2008.

-Then-Ga.
-Gov. Sonny Perdue with Euisun Chung, then-president of Kia Motors Corporation, and currently Executive Chair of Hyundai Motor Group.
+Then-Georgia Gov. Sonny Perdue with Euisun Chung, then-president of Kia Motors Corporation, and currently Executive Chair of Hyundai Motor Group.

 The harmony of form and function creates a mutability that allows easy adaptation to technological change.